rebelsky/sams-assorted-musings-reflections/pebble-watches.md

 has a good UI, and is reliable", or even "Sam is a greedy hoarder and probably needs psychiatric help".
 However, to develop one of those essays, I'd have to think more.
 Let's just record this essay in the "Sam wrote something today, but no one needs to read it" column.
+And I'll cross my fingers that my watches keep working.

 ---